roland7000/facebook-agent/README.md

 # facebook-agent
-# A facebook client for Flume to extract public group posts periodically.
+# An easy-to-customize facebook client for Flume to extract public groups' posts from a given since-until date range.
-# 1. The client uses the searchKeyword to search groups.
-Group posts will be extracted from open groups
+1. The client uses the searchKeyword to search groups.
+Group posts will be extracted from groups with open privacy.
-# 2. You can skip a group by configuring stopWords.
+2. You can skip a group by configuring stopWords.
 If the group's name containes a stopWord it will be skipped
-# 3. The extracted data saved in JSON.
+3. The extracted data saved in JSON.

 #Config file example:
 FacebookAgent.sources=Facebook